magao-x/handbook/compute/computer_setup/computer_setup.rst

 Configure network interface naming
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-SystemD, udev, and Dell have conspired to implement something called
+SystemD and udev have conspired to implement something called
 “predictable network interface names” that could more accurately be
 called “unpredictable network interface names”.

-**Rocky 9.2:**
+**Rocky 9 and Fedora 42:**

 The old way seems to have gone, but there are now ""`SystemD Link Files <https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/9/html/configuring_and_managing_networking/consistent-network-interface-device-naming_configuring-and-managing-networking#assigning-additional-names-to-network-interface-using-systemd-link-files_consistent-network-interface-device-naming>`_"?